Last-minute budget bill to prevent US government shutdown prevails in House

 Normally, Congress weighs federal spending separately from the debt ceiling, which limits how much the government can borrow.

-But this week, President-elect Donald Trump scuttled an earlier bipartisan bill in part because it did not extend or abolish the debt ceiling, which he compared to a “guillotine” dangling over his incoming administration.
+But this week, President-elect Donald Trump scuttled an earlier bipartisan bill in part because it did not extend or abolish the debt ceiling, which he compared with a “guillotine” dangling over his incoming administration.

-The debt ceiling has become a divisive issue among Republicans, some of whom feared extended or eliminated it would pave the way for unfettered government spending.
+The debt ceiling has become a divisive issue among Republicans, some of whom feared extending or eliminating it would pave the way for unfettered government spending.

 Trump, for his part, threatened to set up primary challenges for any Republican who opposed his plan.
 He signalled that he preferred the debt ceiling debate to happen under the outgoing administration of President Joe Biden, a Democrat and his erstwhile election rival.